 As always, I invite all to go to mt4christ.org where I always share insights from prominent Christian theologians and counselors to assist my brothers and sisters in Christ with their walk.

-Today we begin sharing from A.W.
-Pink’s “The Sovereignty of God”
+Today we continue sharing from A.W.
+Pink’s “The Sovereignty of God.”

 THE SOVEREIGNTY OF GOD